Can a Debt Relief Order Stop Bailiffs? All You Need to Know

 What is a Debt Relief Order (DRO)?

 Definition: A DRO is a form of debt relief available in the UK, suitable for those with minimal assets and low surplus income.
+Eligibility: Understand the criteria, such as having debts under £50,000 and a disposable income of less than £75 per month.
+Duration: A DRO typically lasts for a year, during which creditors can't take action to recover their money.

 How Can a DRO Impact Bailiffs?